zebrium/prometheus-remote-server/README.md

 * stats.reqs_dir: Directory, where to store the prometheus plain stats text files.
 * stats.http_port: Port to listen for incoming HTTP requests.
 * stats.https_enabled: Is HTTPS enabled?
+* bridger.notify_stingest: Is set to 0.
+It does NOT notify with GRPC for further processing.
+If set to 1, it sends GRPC to the address mentioned in config file with stats.stingest_host + stats.stingest_port value.

 One can run this server as follows: